material-components/material-components-ios/project_templates/README.md

 #### Step 4: Add your new component ####

 You should now have a complete project skeleton ready to run.
-Some src files have geen generated for you to add your Material Component to.
+Some src files have been generated that you can use or replace with your new Material Component.